SAFE-Stack/SAFE-BookStore/README.md

 Configure the Web App to point to the docker repo and select `latest` channel of the container.
 Also look for the "WebHook Url" on the portal, copy that url and set it as new trigger in your Docker Hub repo.

-Now you should be able to reach the website ony your `.azurewebsites.net` url.
+Now you should be able to reach the website on your `.azurewebsites.net` url.

 #### Further releases